NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/actions.md

           however, are free to satisfy the challenge automatically.
         </p>
         <p>
-          The client that made the request must pass a Cloudflare JavaScript Challenge before proceeding.
+          The client that made the request must pass a Khulnasoft JavaScript Challenge before proceeding.
         </p>
-        <p>If successful, Cloudflare accepts the matched request; otherwise, it is blocked.</p>
+        <p>If successful, Khulnasoft accepts the matched request; otherwise, it is blocked.</p>
       </td>
       <td>Yes</td>
     </tr>